jamesmh/PersonalBlog/source/_posts/Async-Await-For-The-Rest-Of-Us.md

 - If a method returns a `Task` or `Task<T>` then it can be used by the `await` keyword to manage the asynchronous details of our code.

-- Doing IO always results in blocking threads.
+- Doing I/O always results in blocking threads.
 This means your web apps can't process as many HTTP requests in parallel and freezing and laggy apps.

-- Using `async/await` helps us create code that will allow our threads to stop blocking and do useful work while performing IO.
+- Using `async/await` helps us create code that will allow our threads to stop blocking and do useful work while performing I/O.

 - This leads to web apps that can handle more requests per second and apps that are more responsive for their users.